 (Thanks to Matt Frazier for this great tip.
 Check out his info at nomeatathlete.com)

 So, Consider substituting fruit for the pie you may usually have for dessert.
-Try having a grain like quinoa instead of mashed potatoes.
+Or, cut the pie into small portions.
+I love fruit pie, but I get 16 slices out of one pie.
+Try having a grain like barley instead of mashed potatoes.

 To get down to the core, the truth is the more your diet contains unprocessed or minimally processed foods, the healthier you will be.
 More and more studies these days are proving this.